 MPO 503: Intro to Physical Oceanography

-I study transport processes in the oceans and the ocean's role in climate with a combination of numerical models, laboratory experiments, and field observations.
+I study transport processes in the oceans and the ocean's role in climate with a combination of numerical models, laboratory experiments, field observations, and remote sensing data analysis.
 My work is multidisciplinary and always part of a larger team effort.
 I help design experiments, carry them out, and analyse the data.

 During my PhD, I was involved in developing and running computational models to simulate the drift of oil spills at sea.

-I measure ocean dynamics with drifting instruments (surface drifters, ARGO floats), towed instruments, unmanned autonomous platforms, and moorings.
-I also have experience working in different wave tank facilities such as SUSTAIN and OHMSETT, where I helped design and test a variety of instruments and vehicles.
+I measure ocean dynamics with drifting instruments (surface drifters, ARGO floats), towed instruments, unmanned autonomous platforms, and moored instruments.

 I am a PhD student researching the interocean fluxes between the Indian ocean and the Atlantic Ocean in the Cape Basin region off the coast of South Africa.
 Using these heat and salt fluxes, we plan to estimate Agulhas leakage and its variability over time and space.
 Outside of my research, I love going to the beach, kayaking in the bay, and reading a good book (or two).